lionlai1989/StalkerDroneRL/README.md

-# StalkerDroneRL - ROS 2 Humble & Gazebo Harmonic Drone Simulation
+# StalkerDroneRL - ROS 2 + Gazebo Drone Simulation

 **StalkerDroneRL** is a fully containerized ROS 2 + Gazebo project that simulates a quadcopter *stalking a red ball*.